 For Snohomish County PUD, drawing energy from local waterways is a natural fit.
-The rapidly growing public utility has moved aggressively on several fronts to research and develop clean energy, such as tidal, geothermal and biomass, resources that are located close to home in Western Washington.
+The rapidly growing public utility has moved aggressively on several fronts to research and develop clean energy resources that are located close to home in Western Washington.

-“This region is blessed with an abundance of carbon-free natural energy sources,” said PUD General Manager, Steve Klein.
-“It makes sense to tap the solar intensity of the sun, the continuous hydrological cycle that produces flowing rivers and streams, the strong and unrelenting wave and tidal force and the virtual limitless heat of the earth’s core, all of which can provide clean renewable energy to serve the needs of our community.”
+The Pacific Northwest offers an abundance of carbon-free natural energy sources.
+So it makes sense to tap the solar intensity of the sun, the continuous hydrological cycle that produces flowing rivers and streams, the strong and the virtual limitless heat of the earth’s core.
+All of these resources can provide clean renewable energy to serve community needs.

 In 2009, the utility acquired two sites near Sultan, WA, for small-hydropower generation.
 The PUD purchased and renovated a small-hydro project at Woods Creek, which provides enough energy for several hundred homes.
 Upgrades to turbines have increased the project’s output by nearly 25 percent.
 The utility also has installed new tailrace and self-cleaning intake screens to reduce debris build up and protect resident fish populations.